Licensing of Class II nuclear facilities and prescribed equipment

 Public information and disclosure programs

-If you wish the Commission to amend, revoke or replace a licence, you must make your request in writing and provide any additional information required regarding your request.
+If you wish the Commission to amend, revoke or replace a licence, you must make your request in writing and must provide any additional information required regarding your request.
 The request should be made by contacting your project officer.

 Under certain circumstances – as per the Nuclear Safety and Control Act (NSCA), sections 24(2) and 24(4) – the CNSC may authorize the transfer of a licence from one licensee to another, or to a new licence applicant, provided there has been no significant change in the licensed activity.
-This process is intended to simplify the regulatory process for licensees, while ensuring that all regulatory requirements are met.
+This is intended to simplify the regulatory process for licensees, while ensuring that all regulatory requirements are met.

 A request for licence transfer can be triggered by the following changes: